leonor-loureiro/ES18Proj/README.md

 			[TTP2]		Make TaxPayer, Seller and Buyer attributes persistent

 			Broker does not have any external-module dependencies and there is only one person working on it.
-(JellyWellyBelly) Team 2 has it's dependencies (car module) solved in the schedule.
+(JellyWellyBelly)